AviatrixSystems/Docs/HowTos/S2C_GW_CP.rst

   IPv4 Address                      Public IP of Aviatrix Gateway
 ===============================     =================================================================

- 6.3 At the **Interopable Device - Topology** window, select **Manually defined** for **VPN Domain**.
-Select the network created at Step 4.3.
+3. At the **Interopable Device - Topology** window, select **Manually defined** for VPN Domain.
+Select the network private subnet of VPC1 (Aviatrix Gateway VPC) you created above.

 |image11|

- 6.4 At the **Interopable Device - IPSec VPN - Link Selection** window, select **Always use this IP address->Main Address**
+4. At the **Interopable Device - IPsec VPN - Link Selection** window, select **Always use this IP address > Main Address**.

 |image12|

- 6.5 At the **Interopable Device - IPSec VPN - VPN Advanced** window, select **Use the community settings**
+5. At the **Interopable Device - IPsec VPN - VPN Advanced** window, select **Use the community settings**.

 |image13|

-7. Create a VPN Community
+Creating a VPN Community
 ==========================

- 7.1 At SmartDashboard **IPSec VPN** tab, select **Overview** from left navigation bar.
-Click the **New** button to create a Meshed Community.
+1. At SmartDashboard **IPsec VPN** tab, select **Overview** from left navigation bar.
+Click **New** to create a Meshed Community.

 |image14|

- 7.2 At **Meshed Community Properties - General** window, create one community with a name (e.g. site2cloud-avx)
+2. At **Meshed Community Properties - General** window, create one community with a name (e.g. Site2Cloud-avx).

 |image15|

- 7.3 At **Meshed Community Properties - Participating Gateways** window, add both Check Point Security Gateway (e.g. gw-fe024c) and the interopable device created at Step 6 (e.g. AVX-GW) to this community.
+ 3. At **Meshed Community Properties - Participating Gateways** window, add both Check Point Security Gateway (e.g. gw-fe024c) and the interopable device created when you configured an interoperable device to represent the Aviatrix Gateway (e.g. AVX-GW) to this community.

 |image16|

- 7.4 At **Meshed Community Properties - Encryption** window, select the options according to the site2cloud configuration downloaded at Step 2.3.
+4. At **Meshed Community Properties - Encryption** window, select the options according to the Site2Cloud configuration for configuring CheckPoint-VM you saved and downloaded above.

 |image17|

- 7.5 At **Meshed Community Properties - Tunnel Management** window, select **One VPN tunnel per Gateway pair** for **VPN Tunnel Sharing**.
+ 5. At **Meshed Community Properties - Tunnel Management** window, select **One VPN tunnel per Gateway pair** for **VPN Tunnel Sharing**.

 |image18|

- 7.6 At the **Meshed Community Properties - Advanced Settings - Shared Secret** window, enter **Shared Secret** by copying the **Pre-Shared Key** from the site2cloud configuration downloaded at Step 2.3.
+ 6. At the **Meshed Community Properties - Advanced Settings - Shared Secret** window, enter **Shared Secret** by copying the **Pre-Shared Key** from the Site2Cloud configuration downloaded above.

 |image19|

- 7.7 At the **Meshed Community Properties - Advanced Settings - Advanced VPN Properties** window, enter the Phase1 and Phase2 parameters according to the site2cloud configuration downloaded at Step 2.3.
+7. At the **Meshed Community Properties - Advanced Settings - Advanced VPN Properties** window, enter the Phase1 and Phase2 parameters according to the Site2Cloud configuration downloaded above.

 |image20|

-8. Create Firewall Rule for VPN Traffic
+Creating Firewall Rule for VPN Traffic
 =======================================

- 8.1 At SmartDashboard window, select the **Firewall** tab.
+1. At SmartDashboard window, select the **Firewall** tab.

- 8.2 Select **Policy** to add a new rule.
+2. Select **Policy** to add a new rule.

 |image21|

 ===============================     =================================================================
   **Field**                         **Value**
 ===============================     =================================================================
-  VPN                               Select the Meshed VPN Community created at Step 7 Install On		            Select Check Point Security Gateway
+  VPN                               Select the Meshed VPN Community created above Install On		            Select Check Point Security Gateway
 ===============================     =================================================================

- 8.3 Click **Install Policy** button to push the firewall policy to the Check Point Security Gateway
+3. Click **Install Policy** button to push the firewall policy to the Check Point Security Gateway.

 |image22|

-9. Troubleshooting and Verifying at Check Point Security Gateway
+Troubleshooting and Verifying at Check Point Security Gateway
 ================================================================

- 9.1 At SmartDashboard window, from **SmartConsole** drop down list, select **SmartView Monitor**
+1. At SmartDashboard window, from **SmartConsole** dropdown list, select **SmartView Monitor**.

 |image23|

- 9.2 At the SmartView Monitor window, select **VPNs** from *Gateway Status** and verify **Encrypted Traffic**
+2. At the SmartView Monitor window, select **VPNs** from **Gateway Status** and verify **Encrypted Traffic**.

 |image24|

-10. Troubleshooting and Verifying at Aviatrix Controller
+Troubleshooting and Verifying at Aviatrix Controller
 ========================================================

- 10.1 At the Aviatrix Controller, go to the **Site2Cloud** page.
-Verify that the status of the site2cloud connection is up.
+1. At the Aviatrix Controller, go to the Site2Cloud page.
+Verify that the status of the Site2Cloud connection is up.

 |image25|

- 10.2 At the **Site2Cloud - Diagnostics** page, run various diagnostics commands.
+2. At the Site2Cloud - Diagnostics page, run various diagnostics commands.

 |image26|